 Our first shots of the day, as per the storyboard, opened with a heroic driving shot just as the sun was coming up.
 To execute the shots, I had support from one of our other DoPs: Ludovic Blot.
 Ludovic shoots a lot of content with me, and we tend to shoot very similarly, so having him on board was integral for the success of this sequence.

 At one point, I remember getting ready for the perfect frame, but we had turned around on one of the bridges where the sun was directly facing us.
-The shot was way overexposed, too wide and the wrong colour.
-With a flick of the switch, I changed white balance, flicked on a ND filter and adjusted it to the perfect exposure, then zoomed in to get a close up of the windshield, and it was all done in a matter of 10 seconds.
+The shot was way overexposed, too wide, and the wrong color.
+With a flick of the switch, I changed white balance, flicked on an ND filter, and adjusted it to the perfect exposure, then zoomed in to get a close up of the windshield, and it was all done in a matter of 10 seconds.
 I felt like I was in the future.
-Ludo and I laughed at the convenience of what just happened.
+Ludo and I laughed at the convenience of what had just happened.

-With a flick of the switch, I changed white balance, flicked on a ND filter and adjusted it to the perfect exposure…I felt like I was in the future, Ludo and I laughed at the convenience of what just happened.
+With a flick of the switch, I changed white balance, flicked on an ND filter, and adjusted it to the perfect exposure…I felt like I was in the future.
+Ludo and I laughed at the convenience of what had just happened.

 The lenses I used were:

 Sony E PZ 18–105 mm f/4 G OSS Lens

 Sony Sonnar T* FE 55 mm f/1.8 ZA Lens